Spring 2021 Updates

 The University is planning for a fully in-person Fall 2021 semester.
 We will remain vigilant and cautious, follow all public health guidance related to COVID-19 and continue to take care of those who remain at risk.
 For additional updates related to COVID-19, please visit our Stay Safe webpage.

 While campus is physically closed to visitors, we invite counselors to contact us to have an admissions representative host a 30-minute virtual visit for your students.

 Virtual visits can take the traditional form of an information session followed by Q&A or a themed session on a variety of topics including college application best practices, tips for essay writing, and how to build a college list.

 For Prospective Students

-- Given the extraordinary circumstances facing high school students and families due to the COVID-19 pandemic, SAT/ACT scores will not be required for students applying for fall 2021 admission.
+- Given the extraordinary circumstances facing high school students and families due to the COVID-19 pandemic, SAT/ACT scores will not be required for students applying for fall 2021 or fall 2022 admission.
 Students who are unable to submit test scores, or who choose not to, will not be disadvantaged and will remain eligible for merit scholarships.
 Please read the full details surrounding this update here.

 - For students who are not able to access a TOEFL or IELTS testing center, we are now accepting the Duolingo English Test.

 - For juniors and potential applicants not able to take their at-home AP Tests, the Admissions Committee will consider their course completion favorably.